 “Jane, is this all too overwhelming?”

-Jane looked at him, her smile not showing any teeth, but warming nonetheless, positioned her iPad and started typing.
+Jane looked at him, her smile not showing any teeth but warming nonetheless, positioned her iPad, and started typing.

-“My employer, the Cottrels, had me over for dinner many times.
+“My employer, the Cottrels, often had me over for dinner.
 They live frugally, plowing most of their profits back into their business.
 Those dinners were just the three of us.
 Tonight is the first time I’ve sat down with so many.”

 “I should tell you, Jane,” Anne said, “that the Cottrels called our law office this morning and offered to pay your bail.”